pgillich/grafana-tree-panel/CONTRIBUTING.md

 ## Development Environment

 The skeleton was created by <https://www.npmjs.com/package/@grafana/toolkit>.
 The typical developing use cases are described there.
 Jest snapshot is also used, so snapshots can be updated by `--updateSnapshot` option.

+## Kubernetes client

+The official [@kubernetes/client-node](https://www.npmjs.com/package/@kubernetes/client-node) does not run in browser, because the `os.constants.signals` is needed, but [browser-os](https://www.npmjs.com/package/browser-os) does not provides it.
+There is similar issue with [browser-stream](https://www.npmjs.com/package/browser-stream).

+The workaround is generating only the model of [@kubernetes/client-node](https://www.npmjs.com/package/@kubernetes/client-node) by `generate-client.sh`, which is forked from <https://github.com/kubernetes-client/javascript/blob/master/generate-client.sh>.

 ### Docker Compose